AN1CO/property-listings/README.md

 2) `alt'="[property address]"` - this is redundant, as the property address is already part of the card and will be read.

 3) `alt'="a modern home with a red roof"` - This adds context to the persons's visual features, but is overly complex because you would have to get a unique visual description for every property.
+There could possibly be something in the the data that could sub for this type of info, but I didn't see anything in the test data that would be suitable.

 I think for maximum efficiency of screen reader usage, I think the alt text should be empty.